 - vanilla extract

-How To Prepare Gluten Free Chocolate Zucchini Muffins
+How To Make Chocolate Zucchini Muffins Gluten Free

-These chickpea muffins require only about 15 minutes to bake.
-Once you do the prep work, just toss them in the oven and take in the smells.
+Once you do the prep work, just toss them in the oven and tend to your other tasks – emptying the dishwasher, packing kids lunches, playing with kids, etc.

-First, combine your wet and dry ingredients separately, and then combine them together in a medium bowl.
+Then, you’ll mix your wet and dry ingredients separately before you combine them together in a medium bowl.

 Pour the batter in a greased muffin tin or use these awesome silicone baking cups.

-Let me tell you, chickpea flour does not taste like chickpeas, so you wouldn’t even know these chickpea flour banana muffins are made with garbanzo flour.
-And your kids won’t either
+Chickpea flour does not taste like chickpeas, so you wouldn’t even know this chocolate zucchini muffin recipe is made with garbanzo flour.
+And, neither will your kids!

 From a nutrition standpoint, one cup of chickpea flour offers: